grz0zrg/fbg/custom_backend/README.md

 `fbg_glfwClear` can also be useful (a wrapper to glClear)

-`fbg_glfwShouldClose` can be used to know when the user close the window.
+`fbg_glfwShouldClose` can be used to know when the window is closed.

 ### Advanced usage